doctrine/doctrine1-documentation/source/en/manual/introduction-to-models.rst

 You can optionally skip all the convenience methods and write your models manually using nothing but your own PHP code.
-You can learn all about the models syntax in the [doc defining-models :name] chapter.
+You can learn all about the models syntax in the :doc:`defining-models` chapter.

+.. _autoloading-models:

 ==================
 Autoloading Models